zowe/zac/meetings/2018-12-5/Agenda.md

 ### Discussion
-Cancel ZLC meetings after 12/12.
-All agreed pending resolution of the ZSS code.

 ### Actions
-All to review Release documents.
+All ZLC members to review release documents in the release branch.

 All, review 1.0 Goals and ensure the document accurately reflects project goals.

+Cancel ZLC meetings for the remainder of the year due to limited attendance in December.
+ZLC meetings will resume second week in January.

 ### Post 1.0 Activities
 [Process - Project Planning (PI Planning)](https://github.com/zowe/zlc/issues/40)